Customize the work tracking web form

 For an overview of process models, see Customize your work tracking experience.

 Just as you have been able to customize the form layout for your work item types, you can continue to do so with the new web form.
 The new form makes available several features that are not available with the old form.
 Your account or project collection administrator manages the switch to the new form.
-When the new form is enabled for the account or team project collection, the WebLayout section is added to the XML definition for each WIT defined in the collection.
+When the new form is enabled for the account or project collection, the WebLayout section is added to the XML definition for each WIT defined in the collection.

 You customize transformed WITs in much the same way as you have previously.
 The path is slightly different depending on your platform and previous customization choices.